January 22, 2017: The AFC Championship Game

 Coconut aminos are a savory fermented sauce made from the sap of coconuts… I promise this stuff tastes better than it sounds!
 The perks of using coconut aminos regularly is they’re significantly lower in sodium compared to soy sauce, and also soy-free and wheat/gluten free for people with sensitivities.

-- No estrogen-like effects for those battling a tendency towards estrogen dominance (which is more common than you might realize!)
+- Estrogen-like effects from soy, which are not ideal those with polycystic ovarian syndrome (PCOS) or just a tendency towards estrogen dominance (which is more common than you might realize!)

-- No inflammatory reaction for those with a sensitivity or allergy to soybeans or wheat/gluten.
+- Potential inflammatory reaction from soy sauce for those with a sensitivity or allergy to soybeans or wheat/gluten.

-(For the record you can totally stick with soy sauce if you’ve got no underlying health issues and you’re just looking for an easy, delicious Sunday football recipe!
-But since I help people improve things like food sensitivities, allergies, digestive distress and hormonal imbalance, I can’t not talk about coconut aminos.)
+(For the record, you can totally stick with soy sauce if you’ve got no underlying health issues and you’re just looking for an easy, delicious Sunday football recipe!)

 Real maple syrup instead of brown sugar